VisualCrackers/showcase/README.md

 ## What will you find here?

 Here you will encounter multiple projects related to Visual Computing that our team has developed during the semester.
-On the left side of the screen, you will find a menu with different sections, each one containing several code snippets and examples on the topics covered in the class.
+You will find different sections, each one containing several code snippets and examples on the topics covered in the class.
 Additionally, there's and intoduction and conclusion section for each topic, so feel free to explore the content.

 ## Who are we?